how to hide your kitchen appliances

 Kitchen organization sometimes requires us to think outside of the box.
 These tips may be unique but they are super effective for organizing your space.

-There is nothing more pleasing to the eye ( and the soul ) than cleaned off and clutter-free kitchen counters.
-I am not sure what it is, but when the counters are clear the entire room looks neat and orderly.
+There is nothing more pleasing to the eye (and the soul) than clutter-free kitchen counters.
+I am not sure what it is, but when the counters are clear, it gives a neat and organized look to the entire room.

 There is also nothing that calls to my clutter-bug soul than a wide-open counter.
 It says, “Pssst, you….Put something on me!” or “How nice I am for sorting out things or piling things or just setting down things.”

-And if you DO have a tiny kitchen you might just need some help creating more space.
+And if you DO have a tiny kitchen, you might just need some help creating more space.
 If so check out the article below and find my best tips.
-The ones I used when I myself had a teeny tiny kitchen of my own.
+They are the ones I used when I myself had a teeny tiny kitchen of my own.

 RELATED: HOW TO CREATE SPACE IN A SMALL KITCHEN